 Licensed Practical Nursing (LPN) Programs

+What is the lowest nursing degree?
 Online LPN nursing programs take about a year to complete.
+As the lowest nursing degree in rank, it offers many people their entry into the field.
 They offer the quickest way to become a nurse in the US.
 Online LPN programs offer a convenient option for working individuals.
+Most community colleges offer an LPN program.
 These are fast-paced programs; the students only get to learn the basics.
 Online LPN nursing programs are available in some of the most affordable nursing schools, so you don’t have to worry about costs.
 Completing an online LPN nursing program puts you on fast track RN to BSN online programs should you decide to advance your nursing education in the future.

 Accelerated Nursing Programs

+A different type of nursing degrees are accelerated programs.
 Accelerated nursing programs are the fastest way to earn a bachelor’s nursing degree online.
 These programs are designed for students who already have a bachelor’s degree in another field but would like to launch a nursing career.
 If you are one of those individuals, you can take an accelerated 1-year BSN online program and make your dream of becoming a nurse come true.
-If cost is an issue, find cheapest accelerated nursing programs near you and earn bachelor’s in nursing online.
+If cost is an issue, find the cheapest accelerated nursing programs near you and earn bachelor’s in nursing online.
 Not to worry though, even the cheapest accelerated BSN programs nursing are just as good.